ebruAkagunduz/gtk3-ruby-examples/README.md

 gtk3-ruby-examples
 ==================

 This repo contains Gtk3 - Ruby examples.
-I got Gtk2 - Ruby examples from http://zetcode.com/gui/rubygtk/.
-I converted Gtk2 examples to Gtk3 at Zet Code and I added them to this repo also I added Gtk2 and Gtk3 syntax differences to Readme.
+I got the examples from http://zetcode.com/gui/rubygtk/ and ported them to Gtk3.
+Readme also includes syntax differences.

 ### Aplication Chooser